 Individual or group research in a specialized area of health education.
 The equivalent of one or three lecture hours a week for one semester.
+Health Education 197 and Prevention Science 197 may not both be counted.
 May be repeated for credit.
 Prerequisite: Graduate standing and written consent form.